-CDX-014 is a fully-human monoclonal ADC that targets T cell immunoglobulin and mucin domain 1, or TIM-1, a molecule that is upregulated in several cancers, including renal cell and ovarian carcinomas.
-TIM-1 is associated with kidney injury, and the shedding of its ectodomain is a predictive biomarker for tumor progression.
+CDX-014 is a fully-human monoclonal ADC that targets T cell immunoglobulin and mucin domain 1, or TIM-1.
+TIM-1 expression is upregulated in several cancers, most notably renal cell and ovarian carcinomas, and is associated with a more malignant phenotype of renal cell carcinoma (RCC) and tumor progression.
 TIM-1 has very restricted expression in healthy tissues, making it a promising target for antibody mediated therapy.
 The TIM-1 antibody is linked to MMAE using Seattle Genetics' proprietary technology.
 The ADC is designed to be stable in the bloodstream but to release MMAE upon internalization into TIM-1-expressing tumor cells, resulting in a targeted cell-killing effect.
 CDX-014 has shown potent activity in preclinical models of ovarian and renal cancer.
-The Investigative New Drug (IND) Application is active, and we expect to initiate a Phase 1 clinical study in renal cell carcinoma in 2016.
+In July 2016, we announced that enrollment had opened in a Phase 1/2 study of CDX-014 to patients with both clear cell and papillary RCC.
+The Phase 1 dose-escalation portion of the study will evaluate cohorts of patients receiving increasing doses of CDX-014 to determine the maximum tolerated dose and a recommended dose for Phase 2 study.
+The Phase 2 portion of the study will enroll approximately 25 patients to assess the antitumor activity of CDX-014 at the recommended dose in advanced renal cell carcinoma as measured by objective response rate.
+Secondary objectives include safety and tolerability, pharmacokinetics, immunogenicity and additional measures of anti-tumor activity.